Nodeblue/ASD_50c_Coin/README.md

 # Australian Signals Directorate (ASD) 50c Australian Coin
 Get a jump start on deciphering the code with the text on the coin.
-This is spoiler free and does not contain the solution. https://www.asd.gov.au/75th-anniversary/events/2022-09-01-75th-anniversary-commemorative-coin
+This is spoiler free and does not contain the solution however if you need assistance there are hints at the bottom.

+https://www.asd.gov.au/75th-anniversary/events/2022-09-01-75th-anniversary-commemorative-coin

 # Front